There are several ways you can control security for your cloud network and compute instances:

 - Gateways and route tables: To control general traffic flow from your cloud network to outside destinations (the internet, your on-premises network, or another VCN).
 You configure your cloud network's gateways and route tables in the Oracle Cloud Infrastructure API or Console.
 For more information about the gateways, see Networking Components.
 For more information about route tables, see Route Tables.

 - IAM policies: To control who has access to the Oracle Cloud Infrastructure API or Console itself.
 You can control the type of access, and which cloud resources can be accessed.
-For example, you can control who can set up your network and subnets, or who can update route tables or security lists.
+For example, you can control who can set up your network and subnets, or who can update route tables, network security groups, or security lists.
 You configure policies in the Oracle Cloud Infrastructure API or Console.
 For more information, see Access Control.